-- 200 g dairy-free yoghurt (I used plain soya yoghurt)
+- 150 g unsweetened dairy-free yoghurt (I used plain soya yoghurt)

 - zest of 1 lemon

-In a food mixer or large bowl, whisk together the margarine and soft brown sugar for 2-3 minutes.
-Add the soya yoghurt and milk and whisk again, then stir through the cinnamon, lemon zest and oats.
+- In a food mixer or large bowl, whisk together the margarine and soft brown sugar for 2-3 minutes, until fairly pale and fluffy.

-Leave to cool in the tin, then lift out and slice into squares.
+- Leave to cool in the tin, then lift out and slice.

 Recipe loosely based on Apple Cake from Pret A Manger's 'Food on the Move', tweaks and vegan-isation my own!